kzTCP/file-share-godot-plugin/ReadMe.md

 ## Troubleshooting

 ### "Plugin not available" Error
-- Make sure you' re running on an Android device / emulator
+- Make sure you're running on an Android device/emulator
 - Ensure the plugin is enabled in Project Settings
 - Check that the `.aar` files exist in `addons/FileShare/bin/`

- ##  # Sharing Doesn 't Work
+### Sharing Doesn't Work
 - Verify the file exists at the given path
 - Check Android permissions (storage permission may be needed)
 - Ensure the file is readable